Ramblurr/elusivetruth/_posts/2011-07-26-these-aren't-real-problems.markdown

 In my [last post][comingout] I professed my desire to start framing my day-to-day life in the context of the moment, that is, I've resolved to put less emphasis on long term plans and issues.
 This is because I had let my perspective grow disproportionally large.
 There were so many goals and problems I was trying to court, that I simply felt overwhelmed.
 By contracting the scale of my outlook, I've been able to make my goals and problems manageable again.
 While I still believe this to be the right attitude for me to adopt, I am cognizant of the fact that I can't become utterly consumed with the present lest I lose valuable perspective in the other direction.

-Your problems can appear much more exigent and calamitous than they would be if you placed them against the proper backdrop.
+Your problems can appear much more grievous and exigent than they would be if you placed them against the proper backdrop.
 Taking a mental step back and surrendering a little chuckle about your circumstances can make all the difference.

 Back on the lurching bus, I bopped my head to Haddaway with a shit-eating grin on my face.
 We'd make it home, and if we didn't, well, that would be another adventure.